My Health Diary |

 September 2021

-On 03-Sep-2021, I had an appointment at Basingstoke hospital, this time with Mr. A. K. Venkat (Venkatsubramaniam), the surgeon that performed the original operation.
+On 03-Sep-2021, I had an appointment at Basingstoke hospital, this time with Mr. A. K. Venkat (Venkatsubramaniam), the surgeon who performed the original operation.
 I explained that I still suffer from cold feet and the tips of my fingers are still reddened.
 Mr. Venkat said that in some instances, the effect can last a couple of years!
 It will be two years next February!

-Mr. Venkat requested that I arrange a blood test next January, as he will arrange my next CT scan for some time in February.
+Mr. Venkat requested that I arrange a blood test next January, as he will

 October 2021

-Apart from August, where has this summer gone?
-The weather hasn't been good, but I have looked after the new grass, cutting it on the dry and warm days that we did have.
+good, but I have looked after the new grass, cutting it on the dry and

 May 2022

-Following a hospital appointment on 12-May-2022 in Basingstoke, I returned to the hospital two weeks later for another blood test.
-My next appointment is planned for Nov-2022.
+to the hospital two weeks later for another blood test.
+My next appointment

 Click to reveal a QR Symbol for the Home Page